GABRAH/project_alliance/README.md

    ```sh
    python setup.py install
    ```
-    Successfull installation of Privateer and its dependencies in the Terminal should appear in the following way:
+    Successful installation of Privateer and its dependencies in the Terminal should appear in the following way:
     <p align="left">
     <img src="images/successfullinstall.png" alt="SuccessfulInstall" width="723" height="537"></p>